ph04/LED-music-visualizer/README.md

 There is a music-to-voltage circuit, a circuit to amplify the volume, a circuit to invert the signal and a rotary potentiometer trimpot to adjust the leds' speed.

 I'll attach the whole circuit aswell.

+In the `src/leds.ino` I didn't use the library that Devon used, instead I used the Adafruit Neopixel library, which is downloadable directly from the Arduino IDE.